SERadwan/ProjectsOfC-/README.md

 I am trying to develop my capabilities

-I know I am simple, but I am just beginning to learn.
+I know they are simple projects, but I am learning.